 ~Riccardo MutiThe last thing I want to be is boring.
 So if it's boring to have the laundry folded all of the time, then I'm totally okay with leaving it for a bit.
 I will not let laundry affect my self-worth (has anyone noticed that I seem to have major issues with laundry???).
 Or anything else that I do imperfectly.
 I am so much more than laundry and a clean house.

 As I continue to ponder perfection, I have realized that there is perfection and then there is PERFECTION.
 One is a spiritual gift that we aspire to in the hereafter, and one is trying to do things perfectly in this life that have absolutely no bearing on our salvation.
-If I can get past the perfection problem here, it will free me up to better myself in the ways that really and truly matter: To develop charity, to have a relationship with my Father in Heaven and my Savior, to improve my God-given talents, to bring joy to my life and to the lives of others.
+If I can get past the perfection problem here, it will free me up to better myself in the ways that really and truly matter: To develop charity, to have a relationship with my Father in Heaven and my Savior, to improve my God-given talents, to bring joy to my life and to the lives of others as I learn to serve them.

-Somehow, I don't think laundry can help me achieve any of that.
+Somehow, I don't think the perfect laundry room can help me achieve any of that.